Textura shares fall after short-seller Citron alleges fraud

-(Reuters) - Short-seller Citron Research accused software maker Textura Corp TXTR.N of lying to the Securities and Exchange Commission about the involvement of Chief Executive Patrick Allin in a “pump-and-dump” scheme.
+Dec 26 (Reuters) - Short-seller Citron Research accused software maker Textura Corp of lying to the Securities and Exchange Commission about the involvement of Chief Executive Patrick Allin in a “pump-and-dump” scheme.

 Textura shares slid as much as 15 percent on Thursday morning.

-“Textura’s CEO failed to disclose personal involvement in Patron Systems Inc PTRN.PK, a notorious OTC stock, pumped and dumped by perpetrators now in Federal prison,” the Citron report said.
+“Textura’s CEO failed to disclose personal involvement in Patron Systems Inc, a notorious OTC stock, pumped and dumped by perpetrators now in Federal prison,” the Citron report said.

 Perpetrators of a pump-and-dump scheme attempts to boost the price of a stock through recommendations based on false, misleading or greatly exaggerated statements.
 They then sell their positions after the hype has pushed the share price.